sonhal/googlecodelabs-python-kurs/python-kurs.md

 #### Variables and References
 Python does not really have the samme variables as other languages like C++ or Java.
 In Python all variables are named references to objects.

- - Assignment attches a name to an object
+ - Assignment attaches a name to an object
  - Assigning from one reference to another puts two name tags on the same object.

 ![Python referencing](resources/python_ref.png)